 Following notification, stools samples are collected from 3 to 5 contacts of all AFP cases during the outbreak response activities carried out by the respective MOH.
-The contact stool sampling was satisfactory during the previous year and samples of stools were collected from contacts of 114 (91%) AFP cases of the 125 cases reported in 2006.
+The contact stool sampling was satisfactory during the previous year and samples of stools were collected from contacts of 78 (90%) AFP cases reported in 2007.

-Reported AFP cases with a follow-up examination at 60 days after onset of paralysis to verify the presence of residual paralysis or weakness (Target >/=80%)
+6. Reported AFP cases with a follow-up examination at 60 days after onset of paralysis to verify the presence of residual paralysis or weakness (Target >/=80%)

 All the reported AFP cases should be followed up at 60 days of onset of paralysis by an epidemiologist at central or regional level for presence of residual paralysis.
-In 2006, 113 cases out of the 125 cases reported were followed up after 60 days of onset of paralysis with 4 cases still pending.
-It therefore achieved 94% follow up rate.
+In 2007, all 87 cases reported have been followed up after 60 days of onset of paralysis.
+It therefore achieved a 100% follow up rate.